LeronBergelson/QBert-Recreated/README.md

 Player can press the “Esc” key at any point during gameplay to pause the game.
 From there, the player can return to the game, or exit and return to the main menu

 ## Platform Functionality.
 When QBert lands on a platform for the first time, it changes to the colour listed in the “Change To” icon text.
-Platform remains that colour for rest of session.
+Platform remains that colour for rest of session.<br /><br />
 ![untitled](https://user-images.githubusercontent.com/19450714/37858776-5441f06c-2ee0-11e8-825e-4c2ad35dad53.png)

 ## Elevator functionality.